Spiritual Direction Formation Program

 Candidates who complete all four phases of formation are eligible for one of two certificates:

-- Certificate in Spiritual Direction: for candidates who complete all requirements, including performing direction under supervision and completing all verbatim requirements
+- Certificate in Spiritual Direction: for candidates who complete all requirements, including offering direction under supervision and completing all verbatim requirements

-- Certificate in Spirituality: for candidates who discern that they do not have a call to the ministry of spiritual direction or who have not had the experience of sitting with individuals in direction under supervision, but who complete all other requirements of the program
+- Certificate in Spirituality: for candidates who discern that they do not have a call to the ministry of spiritual direction or who have not had the experience of sitting with individuals in direction under supervision, but who complete all other program requirements

-Candidates for admission to the program must meet the following criteria:
+Candidates for admission must meet the following criteria:

-- Tuition: $1,150 for the year; covers costs for materials provided for study, four faculty advisory meetings, speakers' fees.
-Tuition is payable in full no later than June 1 each year.
-Checks are payable to Fairfield University and should be mailed to the Holy Ground of the Carolinas (see application process for details).
+- Current Tuition: $1,150 for the year; covers costs for materials provided for study, four faculty advisory meetings, speakers' fees.
+Tuition is payable. in full no later than May 15 each year.

-- Lodging at St. Francis Springs includes sleeping accommodations, meeting rooms, all meals
+- Lodging at St. Francis Springs includes sleeping accommodations, meeting rooms, all meals; contact St. Francis Springs directly for costs associated with on-campus lodging for single or double occupancy

-- Checks for room/board are payable directly to St. Francis Springs Prayer Center, 477 Grogan Rd., Stoneville, NC, 27048
+- Payment room/meals may be made payable directly to St. Francis Springs Prayer Center, 477 Grogan Rd., Stoneville, NC, 27048

 - Ground transportation to and from the Greensboro airport may be provided by St. Francis Springs volunteers based on availability; candidates are responsible for contacting St. Francis Springs directly prior to travel to arrange for transportation